 This collection contains letters between James R. Doolittle 1834 and friends from Geneva College.
 There are also a few papers and speeches written while at college and during his career, though not while he served as a U.S. Senator from Wisconsin.

 The materials in this collection primarily consist of theater programs from productions staged theaters, the majority of which are from theaters in New York City from the 1920s to the late 1950s.
 Also included are programs from productions staged in theaters at HWS, the Smith Opera House, and other theaters in the Rochester area, the U.S., and around the world.

 This is a collection of Valerie Saiving's papers that includes her work as a scholar as well as material reflecting her time as a student at the University of Chicago and as a Professor of Religious Studies at HWS from 1959-1987.

 This small collection contains letters written to Theodore Baird, class of 1921, from classmate George M. Rutter '20 and Professor Herbert Hilarion Yeames.
 The correspondence to Baird was written over a period from 1938 to 1966.

-This collection contains materials related to the tumultuous events of 1970, inspired primarily by student opposition to the Vietnam War.
-These events include the sit-in protesting the Air Force R.O.T.C. program, the firebombing of the R.O.T.C. office in Sherrill Hall, and the campus drug raid and subsequent riot.
+This collection contains materials related to the tumultuous events of 1968-1970, inspired primarily by student opposition to the Vietnam War.
+These events include the flag-washing incident, the sit-in protesting the Air Force R.O.T.C. program, the firebombing of the R.O.T.C. office in Sherrill Hall, and the campus drug raid and subsequent standoff with police.
 Additional materials cover the arrests and trials which followed.
 Thomas Tongyai (a.k.a.
 Tommy the Traveler) is a primary figure in many of these events.

 This collection contains memorabilia and scrapbooks on the history of Sill House from 1939-1993.
 Included are photographs, stories, and letters that have been compiled into two scrapbooks, the first created in 1955 and an updated version from 1993.